isabella232/web-dev-external-docs/README.md

 **General Rules**

 1. Need an H1 for Title.
 Break up sections by H2.
 This ensures page title and sectioning is done accurately

-**Writing Guidelines**

-1. Include an Intro as the first section.
-2. Try to include a video screencast as reading tech instructions can be hard

 Great resources:
 - https://jacobian.org/writing/great-documentation/